 Due to the COVID-19 pandemic, CNYMUN 2021 is going to be unlike any prior CNYMUN conference.
-While we are still unsure in what way this years conference will operate, it will not be hosted at Syracuse University or in person.
+This years conference, although in smaller scale, will operate over an online platform in February (specific dates TBD).
 More information regarding the conference will be posted shortly, and our advisors will be updating clubs and attendees as more information is presented.

 Sherburne Abbott earned her M.F.S. from Yale University School of Forestry and Environmental Studies.
 She served as deputy to President Obama’s Science Advisor in the position of Associate Director for Environment and Energy in the Office of Science and Technology Policy.
 As Associate Director she worked with many distinguished scientific associations including the American Association for the Advancement of Science, as well a director of the Board on Sustainable Development, the Polar Research Board, and International Organizations and Programs of the National Academies of Sciences, Engineering, and Medicine.
 Abbott also served as the director of the Center for Science and Practice of Sustainability at the University of Texas at Austin and as the assistant scientific program director of the U.S. Marine Mammal Commission.
 Currently, she is a professor of geography at Syracuse University.
 Sherburne Abbott is recognized internationally as an expert in sustainability.
 We are so grateful to recognize her as our key note speaker at CNYMUN 2020.